 - Helping you lose fat, especially around your waistline

 - Promoting skin health when used topically

 MCT products are purified extractions of coconut oil, ensuring they contain a higher concentration of diverse MCTs (such as C8 and C10) than coconut oil does.
 This concentrated form of fats proves to be a highly efficient source of energy.

-Typically, the MCTs found in MCT oil bypass the normal fat digestion and head straight to the liver where they are quickly metabolized by the body and converted into energy, providing increased energy levels and fat burning properties through supporting the production of ketone bodies, making it popular choice for people following the keto diet.
+Typically, the MCTs found in MCT oil bypass the normal fat digestion and head straight to the liver where they are quickly metabolized by the body and converted into energy, providing increased energy levels and fat burning properties through supporting the production of ketone bodies, making it the popular choice for people following the keto diet.

 MCT Oil also has a far more discrete taste, making it the perfect addition to your favorite sauces, soups, smoothies, and even baked goods.
 It’s also a popular addition to coffee and tea to help you stave off cravings and help promote fat loss!

 - It's better than coconut oil at keeping you feeling full